Rsantct/pe.audio.sys/pe.audio.sys/doc/00_Linux and packages.md

     `sudo adduser peaudiosys`

-- then integrate the user which will run pre.di.c into convenient groups:
+- then integrate the user which will run pe.audio.sys into convenient groups:

     `sudo usermod -a -G cdrom,audio,video,plugdev YourUserHere`